logo

 There are a few different ways to reset your iPhone, but the easiest one is through Settings.

-1. Open Settings, then tap General > Reset.
+1. Open Settings, then tap General > Transfer or Reset iPhone.

 Forgot your iPhone's passcode?
 We've all been there.
 But be careful: If you enter the numbers incorrectly too many times, the device will be disabled and you'll be forced to complete a factory reset just to unlock it.
-For iPhone 8 and later models, our experts recommend doing the following.
+As long as your iPhone is connected to a Wi-Fi or cellular network and you know your Apple Account (formerly Apple ID) password, you can reset it directly from the lockout screen.
+Here's how.

-1. Turn your phone off and plug it into a computer.
+1. Turn off your iPhone and connect it to a Mac or PC.

-If you backed up your iPhone before you got locked out, you should be able to restore your data.
+If you managed to complete a backup before you got locked out, you should be able to restore your iPhone.
 If you didn't back up your phone, your data won't be saved.

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.